cduch043/CleaningDataProject/README.md

 - 'codebook.txt': Shows information about the variables used.

-- 'codebook.xlsx': a description of each variable included in the dataset.
+- 'variables.xlsx': a description of each variable included in the dataset.

-- 'Dataset.docx': aditional high level dataset information and instructions to reproduce the final dataset
+- 'Dataset.txt': aditional high level dataset information and instructions to reproduce the final dataset

 Notes: